-The consolidated financial statements have been authorized for issuance by the Board of Directors on 16 March 2017.
+The consolidated financial statements have been authorized for issuance by the Board of Directors on 22 February 2018.
+The ordinary general assembly for the shareholders of the Parent Company has the authority to amend the consolidated financial statements after issuance.